 - Edens Landing

 - Park Ridge South

 - Regents Park

 - Water and Homview

-Following assessment of the safety case, we have permitted Wing to operate in closer proximity to a person than our regulations normally permit.
+We have also permitted Wing to operate in closer proximity to a person than our regulations normally permit.

-Wing's delivery system is automated – however a licensed drone pilot is always at the helm.
+The automated delivery system operated by Wing always has a licenced drone pilot at the helm.

 Approved hours of operation are:

 - Monday to Saturday from 7am to 8pm